SRGBmods/qmk-8051/readme.md

   ```bash
   ?ASlink-Error-Could not get <num> consecutive bytes in internal RAM for area <AREA_NAME>.
   ```
   Now, what you can do is:
       - dissable the functions using many **sloc** variables.
       - Use `#pragma stackauto` or `__reentrant` to put variables to stack instead of iRAM/xRAM.
 But this might cause stack overflow.
       - Optimize the source code.

 - SDCC cannot handle too long command line.
   When using many QMK features, you might get a Weird Error like this:
   ```bash
   Compiling: .build/obj_reccarz_kw75s_vial/src/default_keyboard.c                                    sh: 1: in/../share/sdcc/include/mcs51: not found
   ```
   QMK build system produces alot of duplicates `-I` and `-D` arguments.
 I tried removing the duplicated ones, it compiles.

-- For some unknow reason, sometimes, when linking, I got this Error:
+- For some unknow reason, sometimes, I got **BIT_BANK** related ***Error*** during link:
   ```bash
   ?ASlink-Error-Could not get 1 consecutive byte in internal RAM for area BIT_BANK.
   ```